Vedant23258/For-special-one-s/README.md

-# Little Secret World
+# For Special One's

-A personal interactive web experience built with React, TypeScript, Vite, Tailwind CSS and shadcn-ui components.
+For Special One’s is a personal, interactive web experience crafted with modern frontend technologies.
+Built using React, TypeScript, Vite, Tailwind CSS, and shadcn‑ui components, the project focuses on delivering a smooth, responsive, and visually elegant interface.

 ## Tech Stack